GarethWoodman/GarethWoodman/README.md

 This repository highlights a few of my personal projects that show my full-stack skills and self-driven approach.
 The code itself is private to protect intellectual property, but I’m always happy to share live demos and walk through how it all works!
 Most of my day-to-day commits are split across private repositories and both work and personal GitHub accounts, so my public contribution graph doesn’t fully reflect my activity.

-Please feel free to contact me via
+Please feel free to contact me via:
 - LinkedIn: https://www.linkedin.com/in/gareth-woodman-4b670985/
-- email: gareth.woodman92@gmail.com
+- Email: gareth.woodman92@gmail.com
-- phone: 07919 912139
+- Phone: 07919 912139

 ## 🚀 Featured Projects